fieldtrip/website/tutorial/mouse_eeg.md

 The purpose of the study in which the data that is demonstrated here is to use EEG with Optogenetic Stimulation (opto-EEG) for studying sensorymotor integration.

-Sensorymotor integration is a neurological process dealing with somatosensation inputs into motor outputs in an effective way.
+Sensorimotor integration is a neurological process dealing with somatosensation inputs into motor outputs in an effective way.
 Numerous studies have shown the direct signal pathways within somatosensor-motor circuits, however little is known how the tactile sensations with different stimulation frequency are processed from somatosensory to motor cortex in order to react appropriately to different types of stimulation.
 In present study, we mimicked the peripheral sensation by direct stimulation of S1, S2, M1 and sensory thalamus using optogenetic method and concurrently recorded the frequency dependent responses (1, 10, 20, 30, 40 and 50 Hz) with a depth electrode in the region of the optode (i.e. S1, S2, M1 and thalamus), and recording the EEG using the surface micro electrode array.

 ### Subject and Experiment